Who is eligible to apply for The Beacon Fellowship?

 What if I have conflicts with the dates?

 Contact one of our Beacon staff — we'll be able to work with you.
-Solutions include arriving late, leaving early, or departing for a short period of time in the middle of the Fellowship.
+Solutions include arriving after the program has started, leaving early, or departing for a short period of time in the middle of the Fellowship.

 Do we work with/for McKinsey, Bain, BCG, or other consulting firms?